-Roasted Asparagus is quick and a super healthy side dish to serve with steak, chicken, fish or pork.
+This Roasted Asparagus is super quick to make and is the perfect healthy side dish to serve with steak, chicken, fish or pork.

 Asparagus isn’t something we eat often, but I always feel compelled to grab a bunch when they show up at the grocery this time of year, standing upright, as if at attention waiting for someone to notice them.
 I did notice and brought home a small bunch for roasting.
-Roasting accentuates vegetable’s flavors in a way other techniques just don’t.
-And the aromas that waft through are just wonderful, the best air fresheners in my book.
+Roasting accentuates flavors in vegetables unlike other cooking techniques.
+Plus, it’s so very easy.

-Along with a few sprigs of rosemary and thin lemon slices, this Roasted Asparagus is tossed in olive oil, and sprinkled with salt and pepper, then roasted on parchment lined baking sheet until preferred doneness.
-Personally, I like it somewhat browned, with crispy tips.
+Simple ingredients and a little bit of time are all that is needed.
+Asparagus, sprigs of rosemary, thin lemon slices, are tossed in olive oil, sprinkled with salt and pepper, then roasted on parchment lined baking sheet until preferred doneness.
+While roasting, I check at about 5-7 minute intervals to avoid burning.

 - 1 bundle/bunch of asparagus

 - 2-tablespoons olive oil

 - salt and pepper to taste

 - Prep asparagus shoots, and spread them along with the lemon slices and rosemary on a parchment lined baking sheet.

 - Toss all with olive oil, as well as salt and pepper.